Meng Wanzhou can return to China, admits helping Huawei conceal dealings in Iran

 Through Skycom, Huawei conducted transactions in U.S. currency with HSBC in the amount of more than $100 million between 2010 and 2014, according to prosecutors.
 A portion of that amount, at least $7.5 million, supported Huawei's business dealings in Iran, officials said.

-Federal prosecutors say that Skycom was operated by Huawei and that its transactions violated U.S.-imposed sanctions on Tehran.
-Meng, in signing the agreement, admitted to being involved in efforts to cover up the true relationship.
+Federal prosecutors say that Skycom was controlled by Huawei.
+Meng, in signing the agreement, admitted to being involved in efforts to cover up the true relationship, effectively tricking banks into clearing transactions in violation of U.S. sanctions on Tehran.

 "Meng's admissions confirm the crux of the government's allegations in the prosecution of this financial fraud," Nicole Boeckmann, acting U.S. attorney for the Eastern District of New York, said in a statement.